MystenLabs/minting-server/README.md

 ## Calculate gas cost

-To define the variables PTE_INITIAL_COIN_BALANCE and PTE_MINIMUM_COIN_BALANCE, use the dryRunTransactionBlock method.
+To define the variables PTE_INITIAL_COIN_BALANCE and PTE_MINIMUM_COIN_BALANCE, use the dryRunTransactionBlock method from [Typescript SDK](https://sdk.mystenlabs.com/typescript).
 This approach helps you estimate the transaction costs by simulating the execution without actually performing it.

 For example, you can use a script like the following: